sergiocontrino/prot-dom/README.md

 ##Usage##

-Include "atted-displayer.js" in the head of your HTML document, and create a container where the displayer will be rendered.
+Include "atted-displayer.js" in the head of your HTML document and create a container where the displayer will be rendered.
 Then instantiate the displayer like so:

     #!javascript
+    var opts = {
+        target: '#displayercontainer',
+        AGIcode: 'At3g47780',
+    }
-    var displayer = new AttedDisplayer('#attedcontainer');
+    var displayer = new AttedDisplayer(opts);

+The AttedDisplayer object is constructed with an options object.
+The following are valid key-value pairs:

+* target: The string value of the target HTML container.
+* AGIcode: The search term.
+This should match a valid AGI code.

 ##Development##